Military

 Fleet Admiral Vladimir Kuroedov, commander of the Russian Navy, stated that the navy will be slashed by one-fifth over the next few years, "Krasnaya Zvezda" reported on 6 January 2003.
 Kuroedov said that since 1995 the navy had received about 12 percent of the funding it needs, and the underfunding had forced the navy to decommission ships it cannot afford to maintain.
 He also revealed that from 1992 to 1997, the navy received 10 new nuclear submarines and that one additional nuclear submarine was commissioned in 2002.
 He said the navy will be reviewing its maintenance and modernization priorities with an eye toward refurbishing and upgrading existing ships and weapons systems.

 On 24 July 2004 RIA Novosti reported that Navy Commander-in-Chief Vladimir Kuroyedov said Russia's surface combatant ship force will not be downsized until 2020.
 He said that adequate repairs and maintenance will make it possible for the Russian Navy to avoid cuts on the number of its surface ships through 2020.
-Russia will be able to sustain its status of a great power only if it remains a naval power, which is impossible without a modern, well-balanced fleet, the admiral pointed out.
+Russia will be able to sustain its status of a great power only if it remains a naval power, which was impossible without a modern, well-balanced fleet, the admiral pointed out.
 In a longer term, surface vessels will be upgraded to carry modern weaponry systems.

-According to Admiral Kuroyedov, smaller surface vessels and boats will have to be discarded first, as their service life is shorter than that of larger vessels.
+According to Admiral Kuroyedov, smaller surface vessels and boats will have to be discarded first, as their service life was shorter than that of larger vessels.
 "The firstborn of our surface shipbuilding is the corvette - a new multifunctional littoral combat ship, which combines qualities of anti-submarine ships and missile carriers," the Russian Navy chief said, citing the Steregushchy and the Soobrazitelny by way of example.

 Russian Navy orders for the Scorpion Project 1230.0 475-ton fast patrol craft and the Project 2038.0 1800-ton Steregushchy class corvette signal a recovery for domestic naval business.
-Construction is underway on the first hulls for these classes, with the first Steregushchy due for commissioning in 2005 and the Scorpion patrol craft in 2003.
-Russia would like to build 12 of the fast patrol craft and 10 Project 2038.0 corvettes if funding continues is available.
+Construction was underway on the first hulls for these classes, with the first Steregushchy due for commissioning in 2005 and the Scorpion patrol craft in 2003.
+Russia would like to build 12 of the fast patrol craft and 10 Project 2038.0 corvettes if funding continues was available.

 The construction of a multifunctional frigate will soon get underway, Adm.
 Kuroyedov announced.
 The next type of surface ship to manufacture for the Russian Navy will be an oceangoing torpedo boat destroyer.
 Its mass production was expected to start in about a decade's time, just as the large surface vessels, cruisers, and torpedo boat destroyers that are currently in operation will be approaching the end of their service life.